StudentLoans999/terraform-beginner-bootcamp-2023/journal/week0.md

 `.terraform` directory contains binaries of terraform providers.

+### **Terraform Commands**

+**Main commands:**
+- `init`          Prepare your working directory for other commands
+- `validate`      Check whether the configuration is valid
+- `plan`          Show changes required by the current configuration
+- `apply`         Create or update infrastructure
+- `destroy`       Destroy previously-created infrastructure

+**All other commands:**
+- `console`       Try Terraform expressions at an interactive command prompt
+- `fmt`           Reformat your configuration in the standard style
+- `force-unlock`  Release a stuck lock on the current workspace
+- `get`           Install or upgrade remote Terraform modules
+- `graph`         Generate a Graphviz graph of the steps in an operation
+- `import`        Associate existing infrastructure with a Terraform resource
+- `login`         Obtain and save credentials for a remote host
+- `logout`        Remove locally-stored credentials for a remote host
+- `metadata`      Metadata related commands
+- `output`        Show output values from your root module
+- `providers`     Show the providers required for this configuration
+- `refresh`       Update the state to match remote systems
+- `show`          Show the current state or a saved plan
+- `state`         Advanced state management
+- `taint`         Mark a resource instance as not fully functional
+- `test`          Experimental support for module integration testing
+- `untaint`       Remove the 'tainted' state from a resource instance
+- `version`       Show the current Terraform version
+- `workspace`     Workspace management

 ## AWS S3 Terraform

 ### AWS S3 Bucket Naming

-We had to change the parameters in the bucket_name resouce in ([/main.tf](/main.tf)) to only have lowercase letters (also increased the length just to make sure the name was globally unique).
+We had to change the parameters in the bucket_name resource in ([/main.tf](/main.tf)) to only have lowercase letters (also increased the length just to make sure the name was globally unique).

 ## Launching Terraform Cloud integration with CLI-driven workflow

+- Terraform Workspace: a container in Terraform Cloud for infrastructure state, configurations, and settings.
+- Terraform Project: an overarching effort or goal, potentially consisting of multiple Terraform Cloud Workspaces.

 Created a Workspace in [app.terraform.io](https://app.terraform.io/app/david_richey/workspaces/terra-house-1) and followed the steps in the CLI-driven runs section by editing the ([/main.tf](/main.tf))

 ## Issues with Terraform Cloud Login and Gitpod Workspace

 When attempting to run `terraform login` it will launch bash in a winswig view to generate a token.
-However it does not work as expected in Gitpod VSCode in the browser.
+However, it does not work as expected in Gitpod VSCode in the browser.

-The workaround is to manually generate a token in Terraform Cloud
+The workaround is to manually generate a token in the Terraform Cloud console
 ```
 https://app.terraform.io/app/settings/tokens?source=terraform-login
 ```